 Self explanatory, this report breaks down any political interests visitors may have.

 Quantcast is honestly a must have tool for webmasters looking to get an edge on the competition.
-Even if you dont have your own domain but run affiliate ads via buying website traffic you should really have access to this if you want to convert those impressions.
+Even if you don’t have your own domain but run affiliate ads and buy traffic you should really have access to this if you want to convert those impressions.
 It does require that you sign up and have access to your own domain however.